Ryan Patrick Budd

 Ryan has the following major publications:

-"Being Helpless," New Polity (forthcoming) (a two-part study of biblical stories of weakness and zeal focusing on the Prophet Isaiah and Phinehas the priest)
+"Being Helpless," New Polity 5.2 (Spring, 2024) (a two-part study of biblical stories of weakness and zeal focusing on the Prophet Isaiah and Phinehas the priest)

 “Another Look at Silence and Knowledge of God in Ignatius to the Ephesians,” Nova et Vetera 21:2 (Spring, 2023)